A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

-where $\Delta F$ is the difference in equilibrium free energy between the final and the initial thermal state, corresponding to the JE.
-Following the same procedure that leads to Eq.~\eqref{FTcoh2} we find
+where $\Delta F$ is the difference in equilibrium free energy between the final and the initial thermal states.
+Furthermore, by assuming the LDBC the last equation reduces to the JE.
+Indeed, following the same procedure that leads to Eq.~\eqref{FTcoh2} we find